LIT-Protocol/docs/versioned_docs/version-2.0/sdk/explanation/authentication/sessionSigs/authMethods/email-sms.md

 ::: note

-The example will assume you are using `LitNodeClient` but this example also works with `LitNodeClientNodeJS`
+The example assumes you are using `LitNodeClient` and also works with `LitNodeClientNodeJS`

 :::